 A tropical cocktail is a great summer drink.
-Daiquiris were created in Havana, Cuba — where there is an abundance of tropical fruit and rum.
-Here in Australia, there is nothing like the smell of mango to remind us that Christmas is on its way.
+Daiquiris were created in Havana, Cuba where there is an abundance of tropical fruit and rum.
+Here in Australia, there is nothing like the smell of mango to remind us that Christmas is on its way, and mango lovers will adore this recipe.
 Sip the rummy mango through the finely crushed ice, using a straw or not, and know the festive season is definitely here.

 Pour the mixture into stemmed glasses and garnish each with slices of lime and mint if desired.